 - Fruits like oranges, pears, apples (with skin), bananas, etc

 2. Eliminate stress

 Stress can cause emotional eating and this can lead to overeating.
 When people are stressed they tend to overeat as raised hormone levels in the body promote hunger to replenish the energy lost.
 Also, people tend to seek comfort in food when they are stressed; hence they overeat, especially junk food.
 Chronic stress can lead to persistent hunger, binge eating, and obesity.
-Try to eliminate stress by exercising regularly, practicing yoga, and meditation.
+So if you want to learn how to stop overeating, then try to eliminate stress by exercising regularly, practising yoga, and meditation.
 Also, practice mindfulness and start writing your accomplishments at the end of the day as it will make you feel better.

 3. Check your sugar intake

 Most of us are guilty of reaching out for that one more cookie or one more glass of soda.
 Food and beverages such as candy, white bread, soft drinks, sodas, and cookies are laden with sugar and have a high glycaemic index which spikes blood sugar, then falls rapidly.
 This rapid fluctuation in blood sugar promotes hunger and leads to overeating.
 Eating meals with sweetened beverages leads to overeating.
+This is no longer a secret that avoid sugary foods if you want to stop overeating.
 Instead of reaching out for food with high GI such as candy, white bread, and doughnuts, choose brown rice, oats, and whole wheat bread.
 Also, replace your sweetened drinks with water

 4. Don’t skip meals